verrazzano/docs/content/docs/quickstart.md

 ### Install Rancher

-Install Rancher in your cluster using the provided sample:
+Install Rancher in your cluster using the provided script:

 ```bash
 quickstart/install-rancher.sh
 ```

 ### Install Verrazzano

-Install Verrazzano in your cluster using the provided sample:
+Install Verrazzano in your cluster using the provided script:

 ```bash
 quickstart/install-verrazzano.sh